Bworld-Studio/openpharmaUI/README.md

 ## Commit Legend
 ```
-➕ :heavy_plus_sign:	When adding a file or implementing a feature
+➕ :heavy_plus_sign:	Adding a file or implementing a feature
 🔨 :hammer:				Fixing a bug or issue
 💚 :green_heart:		Improving code or comments
 ⚡ :zap:				Improving performance